“Blood on the Snow” to appear in INK STAINS September issue

 About kristipetersenschoonover

-A ghost story writer who still sleeps with the lights on, Kristi Petersen Schoonover’s fiction has appeared in countless magazines and anthologies.
-She has received three Norman Mailer Writers Colony Residencies, served as a co-editor for Read Short Fiction, has judged both writing and grant competitions and co-hosts the Dark Discussions Podcast.
-Her work Skeletons in the Swimmin’ Hole is a collection of ghost stories set in Disney Parks; her novel, Bad Apple, was nominated for a Pushcart Prize.
-She’s also a member of the New England Horror Writers Association.
-More info: www.kristipetersenschoonover.comPosted on March 29, 2016, in News, Short Stories and tagged Angevine Farm, Christmas Ghost Stories, Dark Alley Press, ghost stories set in winter, Ink Stains Anthology Series, Steph Minns, Tamela J. Ritter.
+A ghost story writer who still sleeps with the lights on, Kristi Petersen Schoonover’s fiction has appeared in many magazines and anthologies; her traditionally published books include a short story collection, THE SHADOWS BEHIND.
+She was the recipient of three Norman Mailer Writers Colony Residencies and holds an MFA in Creative Writing from Goddard College.
+She is founding editor of the dark literary journal 34 ORCHARD, and is a board member of the New England Horror Writers, a member of the Horror Writers Association, and a proud member of the Rhode Island writer's community We Are Providence.
+Follow her adventures at kristipetersenschoonover.com.Posted on March 29, 2016, in News, Short Stories and tagged Angevine Farm, Christmas Ghost Stories, Dark Alley Press, ghost stories set in winter, Ink Stains Anthology Series, Steph Minns, Tamela J. Ritter.
 Bookmark the permalink.
 2 Comments.

 Great title.
 Congratulations!